Dental Sealants: The basics.

 D) How effective are sealants in preventing cavities? – Research findings.

-Numerous studies have documented the preventive benefit of placing dental sealants.
+Numerous studies have documented the prevention benefits of placing dental sealants.
 Here’s a sampling:

 - Jodkowska (2008) – This study followed the dental histories of 360 seven to eight-year-old children over a 15-year period.